azoth-lang/azoth.language.reference/src/optional-types.md

 ## Conditioning on `bool?`

-The `if` and `while` expressions both have a condition which is normally a `bool`.
-However, they actually operate on the `operator true`.
-This operator is lifted to optional types so that `none` has the value false.
-Thus, when conditioning on `bool?`, the value `true` is the only true value.
+The `if` and `while` expressions both have a condition which is a `bool` or `bool?`.
+If the condition evaluates to `true` then the body is evaluated. `if`/`else` expressions only accept `bool`.
+This is because the value `true` is the only true value.
 This is what distinguishes the `bool?` logic as Kleene logic instead of Priest logic.
-That is a value of `none` will cause the `else` to execute and a `while` to exit.
-The `true` operator is lifted to multi-layer optionals.
+That is a value of `none` a `while` to exit.
+Multi-layer conditionals like `bool??` cannot be used as a condition and must be transformed to `bool` or `bool?`.

+## Optional Type Capabilities

+Optional types are a wrapper for a bare type that exposes the capability of the underlying type.
+Thus `own T?` is logically `own (T?)` and can be used as a generic argument where an `own` type is expected.

-## Optional Types Precedence
+## Optional Types and Generics

-The optional type a const value type with an independent parameter.
-This means that `mut T?` must mean `(mut T)?`.
+By default, the constraints `where T: object`, `where T: value`, and `where T: struct` do not allow optional types.
+To allow optional types use `where T: object?`, `where T: value?`, and `where T: struct?` to allow optionals of the various kinds.
+Likewise, `where T: Trait` does not allow optional types unless there is already a constraint that allows optional types.
+To allow optionals, use `where T: Trait?`.

+Note that `where T: drop` does permit optional types since the drop operation will automatically handle optional types.

+If optional types are allowed, then multi-layer optional types are allowed and automatically unwrapped through multiple layers when needed.

 ## Optional Type Implementation